 Map of the lands around the time of 2nd crusade

 Bernard of Clairvaux

-History describes the size of the armies for the second crusade as being around 1 million people, although this seems incredible it is possibly true.
-Kings Louis VII and Roman Emperor Conrad II both join forces in amassing this incredible army and in 1145 the second crusade was launched.
+Kings Louis VII and Roman Emperor Conrad II both join forces in amassing an incredible army and in 1145 the second crusade was launched.

 The Second Crusade in Edessa